a visualization of global weather conditions

 ocean surface current estimates

-updated every five days
+updated every day

 ocean surface temperatures and